 Another monstrous addition to the list of clone candidates is the saber-toothed tiger.
-These large cats had canines that could hypothetically pierce a human skull and come out the other side.
+These large cats had canines that could hypothetically pierce a human skull and come out on the other side.
 We have everything we need to clone them too, just in case anyone wants oversized tigers with fangs closing on one-foot in length.

-Passenger pigeons were once ridiculously plentiful until the turn of the 20th century, when they were all killed off for meat and via deforestation.
+Passenger pigeons were once ridiculously plentiful until the turn of the 20th century when they were all killed off for meat and via deforestation.
 Cloning them is quite possible, as there is plenty of DNA and the Mourning Dove would serve well as a mother.